 - 1. Risk Aversion: Investment Managers are to make reasonable efforts to control risk and will be evaluated regularly to ensure that the return of the portfolio under management is commensurate with the level of risk that is assumed within any given discipline. - 2.
-Fully invested: The Board has adopted a long term Asset Allocation Policy and grants Investment Managers discretion over assets within the portfolios they manage.
+Fully invested: The Board has adopted a long-term Asset Allocation Policy and grants Investment Managers discretion over assets within the portfolios they manage.
 The Board has set specific guidelines concerning the allowable levels of cash that may be maintained in each actively managed portfolio.
 The Board will closely monitor the use of cash by any manager.
 If a manager believes that a change in its specific guideline is in the interest of the Fund, the manager should bring this recommendation, in writing, immediately to the attention of the Board.
 Under conditions of extreme market duress and upon a majority vote of the Board, cash level guidelines may be altered, as is prudent, for defensive purposes. - 3.
 Portfolio Diversification: In order to achieve a prudent level of portfolio diversification, the manager's investment guidelines will articulate any constraints regarding concentration of positions by sector and limits that must be adhered to in attempting to exceed the returns of the performance benchmark. - 4.
-Investment Discipline Objectives: Each separately managed portfolio will have specific guidelines and objectives established by the Board.
+Board Restrictions: In addition to each managers' specific guidelines, the following Board restrictions apply to all investment managers employed on behalf of the Fund: - A. No assets, with the exception of approved alternative investments, shall be invested in restricted (lettered) stock or in private placements.
+This restriction is not meant to preclude purchases of securities issued under SEC Rule 144a.
+Rule 144a allows trading among qualified institutional investors within a segment of the private placement market. - B. No assets will be invested with firms that make, service or invest in loans as defined by the Illinois High Risk Home Loan Act. - C. Derivatives will be utilized in a prudent manner that is consistent with the investment mandate for which an Investment Manager has been employed. - D. During such time as an investment in a commingled fund shall exist, the Declaration of Trust or other document creating said commingled fund shall control, subject to a negotiated side-letter or other contractual documentation between the parties that incorporates the requirements specified in the Illinois Pension Code and other requirements of the Fund, and the Investment Guidelines do not apply. - 5.
+Investment Discipline Objectives: Each separately managed portfolio will have specific guidelines and objectives established by the Board and reflected in the investment contract documentation between the Fund and the Investment Manager.
 Investment Managers are expected to adhere to the investment discipline for which they were hired.
 Managers will be evaluated for adherence to their stated investment discipline.